Air bearing: Delivery of gas to the gap

 There is no single best approach to feeding the film.
 All methods have their advantages and disadvantages specific to each application.

 Dead volume

-Dead volumes refer in particular to chambers and canals existing in conventional aerostatic bearings in order to distribute the gas and increase the compressed pressure within the gap.
-The cavity inside porous (sintered) gas bearings are also attributed to dead volume.
+Dead volume refers to chambers and canals in conventional aerostatic bearings, as well as the cavities within porous (sintered) materials, that exist to distribute the gas and increase the pressure within the gap.

 Conventional aerostatic bearings

-With conventional single nozzle aerostatic bearings, the compressed air flows through a few relatively large nozzles (diameter 0.1 – 0.5 mm) into the bearing gap.
+With conventional single-nozzle aerostatic bearings, the compressed air flows through a few relatively large nozzles (diameter 0.1 – 0.5 mm) into the bearing gap.
 The gas consumption thus allows only some flexibility such that the bearing's features (force, moments, bearing surface, bearing gap height, damping) can be adjusted only insufficiently.
-However, in order to allow a uniform gas pressure even with only some nozzles, aerostatic bearing manufacturers take constructive techniques.
+However, in order to allow a uniform gas pressure even with few nozzles, aerostatic bearing manufacturers take constructive techniques.
 In doing so, these bearings cause dead volumes (non-compressible and thus weak air volume).
 In effect, this dead volume is very harmful for the gas bearing's dynamic and causes self-excited vibrations.